arcus/education_modules/sql_joins/sql_joins.md

 language: en
 narrator: US English Female
 title: SQL Joins
-comment: "Learn about SQL joins: what they accomplish, and how to write them."
+comment: Learn about SQL joins: what they accomplish, and how to write them.
 long_description: Usually, data in a SQL database is organized into multiple interrelated tables.
 This means you will often have to bring data together from two or more tables into a single dataset to answer your research questions.
 This "join" action is accomplished using `JOIN` commands.
-This module explains the type of joins and how to write them.
+This module teaches types of joins, join criteria, and how to write `JOIN` code.
 estimated_time: 1 hour

 @learning_objectives